Lukas-Kozel/system_manager/README.md

-# system manager
+# System Manager
-This is repository for an app that is displaying real-time status of variety information about laptop.
-Currently it will be working with CPU and GPU temperatures.
-This app is created for educational purposes.
+This repository is for an app that displays real-time information about various aspects of a laptop.
+Currently, it focuses on CPU and GPU temperatures.
+This app is created for educational purposes, so the technology used might be considered overkill for the simplicity of the app.